 If you are set up, you should wait until weather is clear, if it's not hazy and the view is really terrific.
 Try also the sunset once the Tibidabo experience.

-You can find the Tibidabo and its attractions on the map of Barcelona.
+You can find the opening times on the website.

 Parc Parque d'Atraccions